AbdulqadirQ/diabolocom-ai/README.md

     ```
     Here the URI `192.168.0.80:30001` can be entered into a browser

+NOTE: unfortunately the front-end does not connect with the API within docker containers, so isn't operational just yet.
+However please see 'Running Transcription Frontend natively' below to understand how it should work.

 ## Teardown
 1. To destroy the deployment, run the following from the root of the repository: `source deployment/teardown.sh`